PepperDash/EssentialsPluginTemplate/README.md

 ## Overview

 Fork this repo when creating a new plugin for Essentials.
-For more information about plugins, refer to the Essentials Wiki [Plugins](https://github.com/PepperDash/Essentials/wiki/Plugins) article.
+For more information about plugins, refer to the Essentials Wiki [Plugins](https://pepperdash.github.io/Essentials/docs/Plugins.html) article.

 This repo contains example classes for the three main categories of devices:
-* `EssentialsPluginTemplateDevice`: Used for most third party devices which require communication over a streaming mechanism such as a Com port, TCP/SSh/UDP socket, CEC, etc
+* `MakeModelDevice`: Used for most third party devices which require communication over a streaming mechanism such as a Com port, TCP/SSh/UDP socket, CEC, etc
-* `EssentialsPluginTemplateLogicDevice`:  Used for devices that contain logic, but don't require any communication with third parties outside the program
+* `MakeModelLogicDevice`:  Used for devices that contain logic, but don't require any communication with third parties outside the program
-* `EssentialsPluginTemplateCrestronDevice`:  Used for devices that represent a piece of Crestron hardware
+* `MakeModelCrestronDevice`:  Used for devices that represent a piece of Crestron hardware

 There are matching factory classes for each of the three categories of devices.
-The `EssentialsPluginTemplateConfigObject` should be used as a template and modified for any of the categories of device.
-Same goes for the `EssentialsPluginTemplateBridgeJoinMap`.
+The `MakeModelConfigObject` should be used as a template and modified for any of the categories of device.
+Same goes for the `MakeModeleBridgeJoinMap`.

 This also illustrates how a plugin can contain multiple devices.